KjellConnelly/react-native-musicplayercontroller/README.md

 })
 ```

-H) And for Android, you need to ask for permission.
+G) And for Android, you need to ask for permission.
 This method checks for permission, and gives you 3 different callbacks for different situations.
 The first two aruments are for a popup that explains to the user why permission is required...
 The first argument is Title.
 Second is message:
 ```javascript
 MusicPlayerController.requestPermission("Permission Required",
 "We need permission to play audio files from your storage.
 If you decline, you can always toggle this in Settings.",